sasiprasanth/firstrepo/README.md

 ## Instructions for Testing

 After training, please modify the 'modelList' dictionary  in 'test_clique.py' with the name of the neural network that has been saved during training.
 While testing for a feature, please provide the name of the neural net which was trained for the same feature.

+If the name of the neural net is not changed, then the testing will be performed on the pre-trained model provided in outputs/train_t7978754709018

 To test with a particular feature vector use the tag of the feature while execution